 Historically, our principal uses of cash have included operating expenses (particularly selling expenses) and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment and the development of operations in new markets.
 We have at times incurred long-term debt, or drawn on our revolving line of credit, to fund strategic transactions, stock repurchases, capital investments and short-term operating needs.
 We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash from operations to fund operating activities.
-We generated \$118.6 million in cash from operations during 2023, compared to \$108.1 million in cash from operations during 2022.
-The increase in cash flow from operations primarily reflects higher payout of our accruals in 2022, attributable to our 2021 restructuring and higher commission charges incurred during the fourth quarter of 2021, partially offset by a lower net income in 2023.
+We generated \$108.1 million in cash from operations during 2022, compared to \$141.6 million in cash from operations during 2021.
+The decrease in cash flow from operations primarily reflects higher payout of expenses associated with our 2021 and 2022 restructuring programs, partially offset by an approximate \$40.3 million decline in inventory during 2022, compared to an increase in the prior year, as we continue to optimize inventory levels.

-As of December 31, 2023, cash and cash equivalents, including current investments, were \$267.8 million compared to \$278.5 million as of December 31, 2022.
-The decrease was primarily driven by our second quarter of 2023 acquisitions of BeautyBio and LifeDNA, quarterly dividend payments, capital expenditures, as discussed below, and payment on liabilities associated with our 2022 restructuring plan, partially offset by borrowings on our revolving credit facility, a substantial portion of which was to fund our acquisition of BeautyBio.
-Working capital as of December 31, 2023 was \$373.0 million compared to \$400.6 million as of December

-31, 2022.
-The decrease in working capital is attributable to the decline in inventory, primarily from our third quarter of 2023 \$65.7 million write-off, partially offset by an increase in accounts receivable from the growth in our Rhyz segments.
+As of December 31, 2022, cash and cash equivalents, including current investments, were \$278.5 million compared to \$354.8 million as of December 31, 2021.
+The decrease in cash and cash equivalents during the year primarily reflects our quarterly dividend payments, repurchases of our stock, the purchases of property and equipment, and payment on liabilities associated with our 2021 and 2022 restructuring programs.
+Working capital as of December 31, 2022 was \$400.6 million compared to \$343.3 million as of December 31, 2021.
+The increase in working capital is attributable to our second quarter debt modification, which for 2022 resulted in a net \$27.5 million of incremental borrowings, while shifting \$82.5 million from current to long-term debt.

 Cash requirements.
-For 2024, we currently expect that our material cash requirements will include the following:
+For 2023, we currently expect that our material cash requirements will include the following:

 - Cash requirements for operating activities.
 Our operating expenses typically total approximately 85%-90% of our revenue, with compensation to our sales force constituting 40%-43% of our core Nu Skin revenue.
 These compensation expenses consist primarily of commission payments, which we generally pay to our sales force within approximately one to two months of the sale.
 Inventory purchases have historically constituted approximately 15%-20% of our revenue.
 On average, we purchase our inventory approximately three to six months prior to sale.
-While our actual cash usage may vary based on the timing of payments, we currently expect these approximate percentages and payment practices to continue in 2024.
-In addition, we expect our 2024 lease payments will be approximately \$27.2 million. - Cash requirements for investing activities.
-As discussed in more detail below, our capital expenditures are expected to be \$40-60 million for 2024. - Cash requirements for financing activities.
-In 2024 we are obligated to make a total of \$25.0 million in quarterly principal payments plus the associated interest on our term loan.
-We also anticipate paying quarterly cash dividends throughout 2024, approximating \$3 million per quarter depending on the number of shares outstanding as of record date.
+While our actual cash usage may vary based on the timing of payments, we currently expect these approximate percentages and payment practices to continue in 2023.
+In addition, we expect our 2023 lease payments will be approximately \$29.9 million. - Cash requirements for investing activities.
+As discussed in more detail below, our capital expenditures are expected to be \$75-95 million for 2023. - Cash requirements for financing activities.
+In 2023 we are obligated to make a total of \$15.0 million in quarterly principal payments plus the associated interest on our term loan.
+We also anticipate paying quarterly cash dividends throughout 2023, approximating \$19-20 million per quarter depending on the number of shares outstanding as of record date.
 Additional details about our dividends and term loan are provided below.